Swilder-M/cloud-docs/en_US/connect_to_deployments/esp32.md

 }
 ```

-## Test
+## Test Connection

+After the client has successfully connected to the MQTT broker, you can use the Arduino IDE and MQTT X to test the connection.

 1. Open the serial monitor, select 115200 baud rate, and check the ESP32 connection status.
    ![esp32_connection](./_assets/esp32_connection.png)
-2. Establish the connection between MQTT X client and MQTT broker, and send messages to ESP32
+2. Establish the connection between MQTT X client and MQTT broker, and send messages on topic `ESP32/test`.
    ![esp32_mqttx](./_assets/esp32_mqttx.png)

 ## More

-In summary, we have implemented the creation of an MQTT connection in a ESP32 project, simulated subscribing, sending and receiving messages, unsubscribing, and disconnecting between the client and MQTT broker.
+In summary, we have created an MQTT connection in an ESP32 project, and simulated the connecting, subscribing, sending and receiving messages between the client and MQTT broker.
 You can download the source code of the example [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-ESP32), and you can also find more demo examples in other languages on [GitHub](https://github.com/emqx/MQTT-Client-Examples).